'Female leaders must use their power'

-Johannesburg - The number of South African women in senior positions may be ahead of other countries, but they do not always exercise their voice, said SA Reserve Bank governor Gill Marcus
+Johannesburg - The number of South African women in senior positions may be ahead of other countries, but they do not always exercise their voice, said SA Reserve Bank governor Gill Marcus on Tuesday.

 "In essence South Africa is ahead in terms of the promotion of gender equity in position," Marcus told a conference on gender economic empowerment in Johannesburg.